 Georgetown International Relations Association's Global Generations Grant

-GIRA's eighth annual Global Grant is an opportunity for student leaders at Georgetown University to pursue their passions, engage others, and impact communities through self-designed projects in global affairs.
-We will award up to $3,000 in funding for selected Project proposals and, new for 2018, up to $2,000 for Research proposals.
+GIRA's 9th annual Global Generations Grant is an opportunity for student leaders at Georgetown University to pursue their passions, engage others, and impact communities through self-designed projects in global affairs.
+We will award up to $3,000 in funding for selected Project proposals, up to $2,000 for selected Research proposal.
 Please see the information below to learn more about applying in our 2019 grant cycle.
 Also, please note addition of mandatory meeting with COO prior to application submission.

 All interested applicants should to reach out to Chief Operating Officer, Christopher Gyra, at email@example.com with any requests to meet and discuss project eligibility or proposal details.

 Project Grants are proposals which include community engagement and/or programming related projects, within the parameters of the mission of the Grant.